geekgonecrazy/geekgonecrazy.github.io/content/posts/adventure-in-remote-password-reset.md

 We decided to call it a night.
 Went to bed thinking how much easier it would be if I could just use my own eyes and hands.
 I'm a problem solver.
 I knew that if I was able to see it with my own eyes and use my own hands..
 The whole try, process and iterate can happen **a lot faster**!

-## Being able to us my own eyes and hands
+## Being able to use my own eyes and hands

 Sounds a bit cliché..
 But it hit me in the shower the next day.